Cubans struggle with an extended power outage and a new tropical storm

-HAVANA — (AP) — Many Cubans waited in anguish and some took to the streets in protest as widespread blackouts stretched into their third day.
-Their concerns were heightened as a Hurricane Oscar hit Cuba's eastern coast with winds and heavy rain.
+HAVANA — (AP) — Cubans took to the streets in protest as widespread blackouts stretched into their fourth day, their concerns heightened as Hurricane Oscar crossed the island's eastern coast with winds and heavy rain.

 In Santo Suárez, part of a populous neighborhood in southwestern Havana, people went into the streets banging pots and pans in protest Sunday night.